wkorando/go-serverless-with-java/README.md

 4. Cick the **Create** button in the top right corner of the page.

-5. After a few moments, click the **Eclipse Orion Web IDE** card in the middle of the page.
+5. After a few moments, CTRL-click the **Eclipse Orion Web IDE** card in the middle of the page.
 When making code changes, we will use this web based IDE as it has been pre-configured to communicate with the newly created GitLab repo.

 	![](images/open_ide.png)

-6. Now, click the Delivery Pipeline tile (1) to check out the pipeline.
-You should see a pipeline similar to:
+6. Next, return to your toolchain by clicking: [https://cloud.ibm.com/devops/toolchains](https://cloud.ibm.com/devops/toolchains).
+This should list the 'go-serverless-with-java' toolchain.
+If you don't see a toolchain make sure that the selected region matches the one that was selected when creating the toolchain.
+Again, most likely this is London for Europe based users and Dallas for those closer to the US.
+In the toolchain, CTRL-click the Delivery Pipeline tile to check out the details.
+You should see a screen similar to:

 ![](./images/pipeline-4.png)

+If you want, you can click the build or deploy stage to further look into the details (build logs, deployment logs, etc.).
 When all stages are finished -- as depicted above -- you're ready to check out the serverless actions in the Cloud Functions dashboard.
-Whenever we push changes to our newly created GitLab repo, this will kick off the deployment pipeline to update the serverless actions and/or add new functions, APIs, etc.
+Whenever we push changes to our newly created GitLab repo, this will kick off the deployment pipeline to update the serverless actions.

 ## 7. Viewing the Functions Dashboard